milkxie/liungkejin.github.io/_posts/2016-08-04-UFDLD-Tutorial-Softmax-Regression.md

 ---
 layout: post_layout
-title: UFDLD-Tutorial-Softmax-Regression
+title: UFDLD Tutorial Softmax Regression
 time: 2016年08月04日 星期四
 location: 南京
 pulished: true
 excerpt_separator: "```"
 ---

-# Softmax Regression

-## Hypothesis
+# Hypothesis

 In the softmax regression setting, we are interested in multi-class classification, and so the **label** $\color{black}{y}$ can take on $\color{black}{K}$ different values, rather than only two.
 Thus, in our **training set** $\color{black}{\{(x^{(i)},y^{(1)}),...,(x^{(m)},y^{(m)})\},}$ the corresponding $\color{black}{y^{(i)}\in\{1,2,...,K\}}.$